funkybob/django-rated/docs/index.rst

 Welcome to django-rated's documentation!
 ========================================

-Rated is a multi-domain rate limiting middleware for Django.
+Rated is a multi-realm rate limiting middleware for Django.

 Quickstart
 ----------